COVID-19 Vaccine Frequently Asked Questions

 - Does the COVID-19 vaccine still work if there is a longer time between doses?
 How do we know that 2-4 months between dose 1 and 2 is okay?

-The B.C government recommends you get your second dose about 8 weeks after your first dose.Generally, vaccine manufacturing companies and national vaccine advisory bodies specify the shortest acceptable time frame (minimum interval) between vaccine doses but do not specify maximum intervals.
+The B.C government recommends you get your second dose as early as 4 weeks after your first dose depending on what is happening in your community .If you live or work in a community experiencing a COVID-19 outbreak, get your second dose as soon as you can (as soon as 4 weeks).
+If you do not live or work in one of these areas, getting your second dose six to eight weeks after your first dose may provide stronger protection.Generally, vaccine manufacturing companies and national vaccine advisory bodies specify the shortest acceptable time frame (minimum interval) between vaccine doses but do not specify maximum intervals.
 For many vaccines, a longer interval to the booster dose results in higher antibody levels.
 High antibody levels are associated with longer protection time.The goal is to complete the vaccine schedule and get the total recommended number of doses.

 After the vaccine